alexshah1/ds223-book-recommendation/README.md

 - genre (list[str]) - the genres of the book,
 - available (bool) - whether the book is available or not (optional; you can use random initialization of this column).

-The `process_data()` function will process the data and generate the embeddings.
+The `process_data()` function will process the data and generate the embeddings (this might take a while).
 It will split the data into parts, generate embeddings, store them in a specified folder.
 The folder will have numbered CSVs with the processed data and PKLs with the embeddings.

 ```{python}
 from kitab.utils import process_data